 26 February 2018

-As Director of Anglia Law School’s new Law Clinic, I like to think that my ‘interesting’ career path developed my abilities and strengths, and led me to this point in my career.
+As Director of ARU's Law Clinic, I like to think that my ‘interesting’ career path developed my abilities and strengths, and led me to this point in my career.

 I have an English degree, and started working in publishing at The Economist Books.
 Whilst working on professional publications, an early interest in the law was revived and I changed direction with a conversion course in law, qualifying into a City law firm in the property department, specifically supporting venture capital deals.